hzi-braunschweig/pia-system/README.md

 ## Usage

+### Requirements for production setups

+As HTTPS is always required, you need to provide your own reverse proxy for SSL termination.
+If your reverse proxy is running on the same host as pia, you are free to set `pia_external_port` to a non-default port.

+Please ensure your reverse proxy is correctly setting `X-Forwarded-For`, `X-Forwarded-Proto`, and `X-Forwarded-Host` HTTP headers.

+For detailed instructions and requirements see [Setup instructions PIA on Debian 11](./pia-ansible/SETUP_debian_11.md).

 ### How to add a service

 A dockerized node service can be added by creating a new directory and placing the corresponding sources, `Dockerfile` and `package.json` into it.